cortesi/modd/README.md

 modd.

 By default modd interprets commands using a [built-in POSIX-like shell](https://github.com/mvdan/sh).
-External shells can be used by setting `@shell` variable in your "modd.conf" file.
+Some external shells are also supported, and can be used by setting `@shell` variable in your "modd.conf" file.

 # File watch patterns

-Modd's batches up changes until there is a lull in filesystem activity - this means that coherent processes like compilation and rendering that touch many files are likely to trigger commands only once.
+Modd batches up changes until there is a lull in filesystem activity - this means that coherent processes like compilation and rendering that touch many files are likely to trigger commands only once.
 Patterns therefore match on a batch of changed files - when the first match in a batch is seen, the block is